kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

 - This system utilizes the NVIDIA Jetson Orin Nano as its core controller, integrating a camera module to capture real-time imagery.
 The image data is processed efficiently using the **OpenCV library** to precisely identify critical elements on the race track, including **red and green obstacle pylons, the black boundary wall, the magenta parking boundary, and the blue and orange ground lines**.
 Furthermore, the system collects orientation data via the **I2C communication protocol** from a BNO055 Inertial Measurement Unit (IMU).
 This directional data is then used to calculate the precise heading, enabling the automated control objective of dynamically avoiding obstacles and boundaries, as well as accurately counting the number of laps completed.
 - The NVIDIA Jetson Orin Nano, acting as the primary controller, generates final control signals after processing visual and sensor data.
-These signals are transmitted in real-time via the **WebSocket communication protocol** to the Raspberry Pi Pico W I/O Controller, which is tasked with executing the subsequent low-level computation and physical actuation control.
+These signals are transmitted in real-time via the **UART communication protocol** to the Raspberry Pi Pico W I/O Controller, which is tasked with executing the subsequent low-level computation and physical actuation control.
 - During the automated parking sequence, the Raspberry Pi Pico W I/O Controller functions as a crucial decision-making node.
 It not only receives high-level commands from the Jetson Orin Nano Master Controller but also simultaneously fuses data from various sensors for real-time calculation.
 This input includes distance measurements from dual HC-SR04 ultrasonic rangefinders located on both sides, as well as line-detection data from front and rear TCRT5000 infrared line sensors, all used to precisely govern the vehicle's maneuvering path.
 - Serving as the I/O controller, the Raspberry Pi Pico W receives the vehicle motion control values transmitted from the Jetson Orin Nano master controller.
 The Pico W then performs further internal computation and signal conditioning before sending the resulting commands to the **front wheel servo motor (MG90S)**, thereby precisely controlling the steering angle to successfully complete the obstacle avoidance task.
 - Concurrently, the Raspberry Pi Pico W, acting as the I/O controller, processes the vehicle movement control values received from the Jetson Orin Nano master controller.
 It then transmits this data to the **L293D Motor Driver** using **Pulse Width Modulation (PWM)** signals, which is necessary to control both the direction (forward/reverse) and the speed of the DC motor.